US STOCKS-Wall St suffers worst loss in three weeks

 About 7 billion shares traded on the New York Stock Exchange, the American Stock Exchange and Nasdaq, below last year's daily average of 7.84 billion.

-* Manitowoc Company Inc files for potential mixed shelf offering, size undisclosed - SEC filing Source text for Eikon: (http://bit.ly/2lgMo74) Further company coverage:
+* Pnm resources inc - 2017 ongoing earnings guidance to be affirmed Source text for Eikon: Further company coverage:

-* Allied healthcare products inc - entered into that certain loan and security agreement with Summit Financial Resources, L.P.
+* TD Bank Group announces intention to repurchase for cancellation up to 15 million of its common shares

+* Easterly government properties reports fourth quarter and full year 2016 results